deferpanic/goweave/README.md

   * sample aspects - aspects [should be shared on the loom](https://github.com/deferpanic/loom)
     - no need to re-invent the wheel

+  Need helping visualizing what you are looking at?
+Check out http://goast.yuroyoro.net/

 ### Roadmap